 Learning to use a jigger is essential if you want to become an expert at making drinks, but what is a jigger used for, and which type of jigger is the best pick for you?

-There are several uses for a jigger, and finding the right one for your home bar is essential to mixing and pouring your drinks properly.
+A jigger has several uses; finding the right one for your home bar is essential to mixing and pouring your drinks properly.
 This article will cover how jiggers are used and how a Japanese jigger compares with a bell jigger.

 What Is a Jigger?

-A jigger is, at its simplest, a bar tool for measuring alcohol and has been around for centuries.
-Historically, navies used jiggers to carefully ration spirits, and over time, the useful hourglass tool found its way into bars around the world for crafting cocktail recipes.
+Jiggers have been around for centuries.
+Historically, navies used jiggers to ration spirits carefully, and over time, the useful hourglass tool found its way into bars around the world for crafting cocktails and cocktail recipes.

 People theorize that the world originated from the name of a sail on a four-mast ship or shortened from the American slang ‘thingamajig.’

-It might also be referred to as the cocktail measuring coup or double jigger.
-While many bartenders are starting to reduce their dependency on the jigger with free pouring, it’s still a very useful tool for measuring and pouring alcohol.
+It might also be called the cocktail measuring cup or double jigger.
+While many bartenders are starting to reduce their dependency on the jigger with free pouring, it’s still handy for measuring and pouring alcohol.
 There are three types of jiggers:

 Hourglass Jigger

-The hourglass jigger is an extremely common sight in bars across the country and easily identifiable by its conical shape.
-Its simple design leaves a lot to be desired, however, since the lack of a rim makes this tool prone to spilling.
+The hourglass jigger is ubiquitous in bars nationwide and easily identifiable by its conical shape.
+However, its simple design leaves much to be desired, since the lack of a rim makes this tool prone to spilling.

 Japanese Jigger

-Sometimes, Japanese jiggers will come with measured marks inside the vessel to allow for smaller measurements as well as a lip to prevent overflowing and overpouring.
+Sometimes, Japanese jiggers will come with internal markings, allowing for precision, smaller measurements, and a lip to prevent overflowing and overpouring.

 Bell Jigger

 Like the hourglass jigger, the bell jigger is shorter and rounder, looking much like its namesake.
-The advantage of bell jiggers is that they usually have a rip around the lip of the bowl, allowing the user a little bit more leeway to avoid overflowing or overpouring.
+The advantage of bell jiggers is that they usually have a lip around the bowl, allowing the user a little bit more leeway to avoid overflowing or overpouring.

 More Jigger Facts to Consider

-A standard jigger is 1.5 ounces, or 44 ml in the taller half, while the shorter bowl holds 1 ounce or 30 ml.
+A standard jigger is 1.5 ounces (for a “standard pour“), or 44 ml in the taller half, while the shorter bowl holds 1 ounce or 30 ml.
+If yours has internal markings, this can help measure when pouring.

-Almost always, the smaller vessel will be half the size of the taller one, allowing for quick and easy relative measurements.
+The smaller vessel will almost always be half the size of the larger, taller one, allowing for quick and easy relative measurements.

-Both the bell and Japanese jigger are a little heavier, which isn’t a bad thing.
+The bell and Japanese jigger are a little heavier, which isn’t bad.
 Too light (like an hourglass jigger), and you risk sloshing the alcohol in the jigger.

 Using a Jigger